Dissociative associated $J/\psi$ and dimuon production in Ap ultraperipheral collisions via double parton scattering: DPS cross section results

 The presented results were obtained using the single-dipole parameterization of the Sachs form factors.
 We have tested the double-dipole parameterization as well, and the effective cross section is almost the same.
 This can be explained by the fact that the nucleus photons that interact with the proton photon to produce dimuons are spread over a large region in impact parameter and therefore are not sensitive to small details of the target.
 We also verified that both parameterizations, for small $\xi$, yield similar photon distributions.
 One concludes that there is no significant dependence on the shape of the form factors, which is an advantage for studying gluon–photon correlations.

 In Fig.~\ref{fig:DPS_jpsi_muons}, we present the dissociative $Pbp$ DPS $J/\psi\,\mu\mu$ production cross section, differential in $J/\psi$ rapidity, at fixed dimuon rapidities $Y_{\mu\mu}=-3,\,0,\,\text{and }3$ and at the LHC energy $\sqrt{s}=8.16$~TeV.
 These results are a first prediction for this (as yet unmeasured) observable.
 We find a weak dependence on the dimuon rapidity, which is itself an experimental advantage.
 We also observe a very different behavior compared to the SPS case of Fig.~\ref{fig:SimpleJPsi_Y}: the DPS production is dominated by forward $Y_{J/\psi}$, in contrast to the SPS case.
+In order to gauge the feasibility of a measurement, we estimate fewer than one event for the ALICE integrated luminosity of $7.9\,\mathrm{nb}^{-1}$ collected in 2016 and a handful of events for the Run~3 target ALICE luminosity of $0.25\,\mathrm{pb}^{-1}$.

 The key difference between the DPS and SPS results is the effective cross section, which depends on the $J/\psi$ rapidity.
 This is illustrated in Fig.~\ref{fig:DPS_vs_SPS}, where the SPS and DPS cross sections are plotted together with $\sigma_\text{eff}^{-1}$.
 By multiplying the SPS contribution by the inverse of the effective cross section, one can estimate the expected DPS contribution, up to a constant factor related to dimuon production.
 The inverse effective cross section is larger at forward rapidities, and this is why the SPS peak at negative rapidities is shifted to positive rapidities in the DPS production.